albertoaraujoo/task-timer/README.md

 ## 🔥 Introduction

 The project creates tasks with a maximum duration of 60 minutes and a minimum of 5.
 You can view the task history in the history tab.
 This was a project from Rocketseat's React track.
-In this project, I was able to apply a lot of knowledge in React as well as other libraries such as react-hook-form, react-router-dom, immer js, and date-fns.
+In this project, I was able to apply a lot of knowledge in React as well as other libraries such as react-hook-form, react-router-dom, immer js, and date-fns and Zod for form validation.
 Additionally, important React concepts are practiced such as the use of hooks like useState, useEffect, useContext, and useReducer.

 The project did not have a responsive design, so I only added a brief fix for that to make the experience more 'acceptable.'
 However, especially on the history page, we don't have a perfect optimization for mobile.
 Nevertheless, everything works and the web version was designed for web devices in its original conception.